valory-xyz/open-autonomy/docs/api/contracts/gnosis_safe/contract.md

 **Returns**:

-the hash of the raw Safe transaction
+the hash of the raw Safe transaction and the safe's nonce

 <a id="packages.valory.contracts.gnosis_safe.contract.GnosisSafeContract.get_raw_safe_transaction"></a>